 (This is going to be really long and I bet no one will read *laughs* but this is actually mostly for me since I wanted to summarize and document my life in a streamlined manner.)

-August – After a year of operation in Belgium, my business partner and I realized that the economy and tax situation were not so ideal for our business, Adalid Gear.
-Henceforth, we are now planning on moving back the company to Hong Kong — for good!
+August – After a year of operation in Belgium, my business partner and I realized that even if Adalid Gear was doing great in sales, the economy and tax situation were not so ideal.
+Henceforth, we decided to move the incorporation back to Hong Kong — for good!

 FIRST INTERNATIONAL BLOG AWARD

-September 26 – WYSTC (World Youth Travel Confederation) recognized my blog’s brand as the “Best Youth Travel Blog” during their 2015 International Global Youth Travel Awards among all the other nominees worldwide!
-Given that this blog just turned 1 year old at this year, this acknowledgement truly means a LOT to me.
-Thank you so much everyone for your undying support!
+September 26 – WYSTC (World Youth Travel Confederation) recognized my blog’s brand among all the other nominees worldwide as the “Best Youth Travel Blog” during their 2015 International Global Youth Travel Awards!
+Given that this blog just turned 1 year old at this year, this acknowledgement truly meant a LOT to me.

 FIRST PRINT EXPOSURES

 April 12 – (LOCAL) Manila Standard Today, one of the Philippines’ biggest publications, interviewed me about my life story, travel lifestyle, profession, and online business.
 This was such an honor for me because I was their featured story in their Business section with a full feature on 2 pages!
 To see photos and screenshots of the newspaper, see here.
 (Later on, I was also interviewed by Manila Bulletin!)